Package 'TDLM'

 geometry

-a spatial object that can be handled by the sf package.
+A spatial object that can be handled by the sf package.

 id

-name or number of the column to use as rownames and colnames for the output distance matrix (optional, NULL by default).
-A vector with length equal to the number of locations can also be used.
+The name or number of the column to use as rownames and colnames for the output distance matrix (optional, NULL by default).
+A vector with a length equal to the number of locations can also be used.

 show_progress